IceHe/lib/cmd/a/awk.md

         - where i1 and i2 are the indices, and v1 and v2 are the corresponding values of the two elements being  compared.
         - It should return a number less than, equal to, or greater than 0, depending on how the elements of the array are to be ordered.
         - `PROCINFO["version"]` the version of gawk.
+- `ENVIRON` An array containing the values of the current environment.
+    - The array is indexed by the environment variables, each element being the value of that variable (e.g., ENVIRON["HOME"] might be /home/arnold).
+    - Changing this array does not affect the environment seen by programs which gawk spawns via redirection or the system() function.

 ## Usage